abhishekk-y16/KisanMitra/backend/README_INTEGRATION.md

-# Kisan-Mitra Backend Integration Examples
+# KisanBuddy Backend Integration Examples

 This document shows quick `curl` examples for new endpoints implemented for proximity-based mandi lookup, POI, and AgriStack stubs.